My name is Zachary Greenlee.

 “Nevermind,” Daniel said, shaking his head.
 “I thought I saw his hand move, but I guess not.
 Dead men don’t wiggle their fingers, do they?” he finished with a nervous laugh.

 “Listen to me, you two squid nuts!
 I’m not dead!
-And yes, Daniel, you did see me move my finger ever so slightly, but I moved it, nonetheless.
+And yes, Daniel, you saw me move my finger ever so slightly, but I moved it.
 Keep watching.
 I’ll do it again, only better!”

 Of course, that type of thing couldn’t happen in today’s world with the advancement of science and perfection of embalming techniques.
 Once a person was preserved by his or her mortician, there would be absolutely no doubt that the person was definitely dead.